kazumov/kazumov.github.io/README.md

-The single webpage with just picture and the name of me.
+The single webpage with just a background picture and my name.

-Also it contains the links to the some websites, where I registered:
+Also it contains the links to some websites, where I am registered:

 - https://twitter.com/kazumov
 - http://stackoverflow.com/users/1543083/ruben-kazumov